sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Scroll down to Slack
-Under workspace field, enter slack account username Under Credential, select the credential description you setup earlier Under Default channel/member id field, paste the slack channel name where notifications will be sent.
+Under workspace field, enter slack account username Under Credential, select the credential description you setup earlier Under Default channel/member id field, type the slack channel name where notifications will be sent.
 Click on test connection tab, You should see Success!